Casa de Benavidez – Los Ranchos de Albuquerque, New Mexico

 Repeat after me (to the tune of the old Big Mac jingle) — one all-beef patty, refried beans, lettuce, cheese, tomato and chile (red, green or both) on two sopaipilla “buns.”
 That’s the sopaipilla burger, still one of the most popular and celebrated items on the menu.
 The sopaipillas are more dense than the puffed-up sopaipillas on which New Mexicans love honey.
 They’re formidable enough not to fall apart at the moistness of other ingredients, but if the chile is ladled on a bit too generously, expect your hands to be covered in the red or green stuff.

 The menu features many New Mexican standards, but it also includes “foreign” items such as chimichangas (Tucson) and fajitas (Texas).
-Breakfast is served from 9AM to 12PM on Monday through Saturday and all day Sunday.
+Breakfast is served Friday, Saturday and Sunday with lunch and dinner (same menu) served every day of the week.
 Lunch specials are a more economical dining option than dinners.
 To say Casa Benavidez is one of the more pricey New Mexican restaurants might be an understatement.
 You might experience a bit of sticker shock at seeing some items approaching the nine dollar price point–and that’s just the appetizers.
 The entrees are all priced in double-figures.

-Perhaps the best way to experience the restaurant’s culinary wizardry is by ordering one of the four combination plates.
-Combos are served with beans, rice, very special ribs and sopaipillas.
+3 January 2017: Perhaps the best way to experience the restaurant’s culinary wizardry is by ordering one of the four combination plates.
+Combos are served with beans, rice, one very special rib and sopaipillas.
 Combination plate number one features a cheesy enchilada, a taco, a crunchy chile relleno and a tamale.
-Of these, the real stand-out is the crunchy chile relleno whose battered texture is unlike any other we’ve had in Albuquerque.
+Of these, the real stand-out is the crunchy chile relleno whose sweet, battered texture is unlike any other we’ve had in Albuquerque.
+The special pork rib is unique to Casa Benavidez.
+It’s a real treat.
+Be forewarned that combination plates are humongous–large enough for two.

 One of the restaurant’s very best, albeit most unconventional entrees are the succulent pork short ribs: four meaty ribs on which is slathered a semi-sweet and smoky homemade sauce.
 These are multi-napkin ribs, the type of which will leave a red beard on any clean-shaven face.
 They’re better ribs than you’ll find at several of the Duke City’s barbecue restaurants.
 That goes for the sauce, too.
 You’ll find yourself dredging up excess sauce with the accompanying fries (or you can have rice).